janboone/applied-economics/source/source/installing.rst

   you may want to install iTerm2_, as it is more fancy and easier to work with.
 * The program language that we use for this course is python_ which we will use with the ipython_ or `Jupyter <https://jupyter.org/>`_ notebook interface.
-You can install these things separately, but it is easier to install everything together.
-The best way to do this is to use the anaconda_ distribution.
-Make sure to install python 2.7 (not 3.0) [#]_.
-See the quantitative_ economics website on how to install anaconda.
+The best way to install all this together is to use the anaconda_ distribution.
+Make sure to install python 3.X.
 If for some reason you cannot get anaconda installed, ask us in class and we will help.
 As an alternative you can choose canopy_.
-If even that gives problems, you can also work in the cloud with wakari_.
-But my guess is that this will be slower.
-We recommend to work with anaconda.
+If even that gives problems, you can also work in the cloud with `<https://mindaro.uvt.nl/>`_.
+This link only works as long as you are a TiU student.
+Another disadvantage of this is that you cannot install packages yourself.

 If you have installed all this: congratulations, you are done!
 If you experienced any problems, ask us in class.
 Below we give some software resources, that you can install; but you do not have to do this.